Suan cai: In Thailand

 Suancai has also been incorporated into Thai cuisine, where it is known as phak kat dong (ผักกาดดอง) when only the upper stem and leaf are used'.
 Most often used in Thai-Chinese dishes, it can also be served as an ingredient in a Thai salad, or as a condiment such as with khao soi, a northern Thai curry-noodle soup.
 The chopped sour leaf and upper stem is combined with scrambled egg in the dish pak khat dong pat kai.
 When the dish includes only the main stem and tuber of the cabbage (in the style of zha cai), it is called chee chuan chai in Thai.

 In Vietnam

-Pickled cabbage or dưa cải chua is a traditional staple in northern Vietnamese cuisine.
-It is used in dishes such as canh cải chua (sour cabbage soup) or cơm rang dưa bò (fried rice with beef and pickles).
+Pickled mustard or dưa cải chua is a traditional staple in Vietnamese cuisine, using green mustard instead of Chinese cabbage.
+It is used as a side relish or in dishes such as thịt kho dưa cải (braised pork and pickled mustard), canh cải chua (sour mustard soup) and cơm rang dưa bò (fried rice with beef and pickles).